2021 Indian Premier League

-The 2021 Indian Premier League, also known as IPL 14, or for sponsorship reasons, VIVO IPL 2021, was the fourteenth season of the Indian Premier League (IPL), a professional Twenty20 cricket league established by the Board of Control for Cricket in India (BCCI) in 2007.
-The tagline was Asli Picture Abhi Baaki Hai (Now the original picture will come).
+The 2021 Indian Premier League (also known as IPL 14, or for sponsorship reasons, VIVO IPL 2021) was the fourteenth season of the Indian Premier League (IPL), a professional Twenty20 cricket league established by the Board of Control for Cricket in India (BCCI) in 2007.

 Mumbai Indians were the two-time defending champions.
 Ahead of the tournament, Kings XI Punjab were renamed as the Punjab Kings.
 In March 2021, the BCCI announced the fixtures for the tournament.
 The tournament started on 9 April.
 However, on 4 May, the tournament was suspended indefinitely, after a rise in COVID-19 cases within the bio bubbles of some teams.
 At the time of the suspension, 31 of the scheduled 60 matches were still left to be played.
 On 29 May 2021, the BCCI announced that the remaining matches of the tournament would be played in the United Arab Emirates in September and October 2021.
 The schedule for the remainder of the tournament was released in July 2021.

 In the final, Chennai Super Kings beat Kolkata Knight Riders to win their fourth IPL title.
 Ruturaj Gaikwad scored the most runs in the tournament, while Harshal Patel took the most wickets and also won the Most Valuable Player award.